 There's a difference between doing something and being someone.
 A mother doesn't ask her newborn to "do their part" in being born.
 She receives the child.
 The child's realness isn't diminished by the fact that they did nothing to bring themselves into existence.
 The child is more real, more loved, more secure precisely because their existence is not contingent on their performance.

-You are loved not for what you did to generate faith in yourself, but for who you are—a chosen one, known before the foundation of the world, secured by a love that will never let you go.
+You are loved not for what you did to generate faith in yourself, but for who you are—a chosen one, known before the creation of the world, secured by a love that will never let you go.
 That's infinitely more real than any achievement.
 That's the ground of your personhood.

 The ego wants to be the hero.
 The soul wants to be secure.
 And security—the kind that no decision you made and no decision you'll make can undo—only comes when you stop adding to the gift and start resting in it.